NAUMathStat/seminars/famusCurrent.md

 **Date:** Friday, January 18

 The speakers are the undergraduate math majors who will be attending and presenting at the upcoming Nebraska Conference for Undergraduate Women in Mathematics.
-Belo are the speakers/titles/abstracts.
+Below are the speakers/titles/abstracts.

 #### A Geometric Approach to Generalized Frobenius Numbers